k0sti/nostr-location/NIP-location.md

 ### Single location sharing

-Share current location with a specific user:
+Share current location with a specific user.
+Content is encrypted with recipients public key.

 ```json
 {